 María Eugenia Vaz Ferreira, born in Montevideo in 1875, was the vanguard for women poets in Uruguay in the early twentieth century.
 Critics have variously categorized her work as Parnassian, Symbolist, Romantic, and Modernist, implying that she wrote across literary styles.
 Her poetry addresses themes of longing, hetero- and homoerotic love, solitude, and alienation.
 Vaz Ferreira is perhaps most closely identified with modernismo, wherein her work can be read as shared human experience and an assertive expression of female consciousness.
 In addition to poetry she wrote three dramas in verse and composed musical scores.
 She became a professor of literature and Secretary of the University for Women in Montevideo.
 Afflicted with episodic depression and chronic illness, she died at age 49.
 Although her literary work is truly outstanding, to date few poems have been available in translation.
 The Island of the Songs is the first full-length translation of her book La isla de los cánticos, published posthumously in 1925.

 Manuel Vilas, born in Barbastro, Huesca in Spain in 1962 writes novels, short stories, and poetry.
 He also writes literary criticism for the Heraldo de Aragón and El Mundo, as well as other literary magazines.
 Recent books of poetry include Amor: poesía reunida 1988 – 2010, Gran Vilas, and El hundimiento.
-Recent novels include Los inmortales, El luminoso regalo (translated into French and Italian), and Ordesa, which is widely celebrated in Spanish media as the 2018 Book of the Year with translations into multiple languages.
+Recent novels include Los inmortales, El luminoso regalo (translated into French and Italian), Ordesa, which is widely celebrated in Spanish media as the 2018 Book of the Year with translations into multiple languages, and most recently Alegría.
 Significant among his many awards and prizes are the Premio Generación del 27 (2014), the Premio de las Letras Aragonesas 2015 (2016), the Premio Planeta, second place, for Alegría (2019), and the French Premio Femina Etranger for Ordesa (2019).